preiter93/wireman/README.md

 WireMan works however you prefer:

 - **Vim-style navigation**: Navigate with vim-style keybindings.
 Hit `?` to see what's available.
 - **Mouse & system editor**: Wireman can also be operated with the mouse.
-And you can pop open your system editor with `Ctrl+e`.
+And you can open your system editor with `Ctrl+e`.

 # Quick Start